Home Heating Oil Tanks in Idaho

-Thousands of homes in Idaho are heated with heating oil stored in underground tanks on the owner’s property and thousands more have old heating oil tanks that are no longer used buried on the property.
+Thousands of homes in Idaho are heated with heating oil stored in underground tanks on the owner’s property, and thousands more have old heating oil tanks that are no longer used buried on the property.
 Many of these unused tanks still contain heating oil.
-While heating oil tanks are not federally regulated under UST regulations, a leaking tank can harm the environment and may be subject to state cleanup requirements.
+While heating oil tanks are not federally regulated under underground storage tank regulations, a leaking tank can harm the environment and may be subject to state cleanup requirements.

-In addition, more and more lending institutions and buyers require closure of unused heating oil tanks before they will finalize a residential sale.
-Even if you don’t intend to sell the property, you may want to consider closing the tank for your own protection.
+In addition, more lending institutions and buyers require closure of unused heating oil tanks before they will finalize a residential sale.
+Even if you do not intend to sell the property, consider closing the tank for your own protection.

 If your heating oil tank is still in use, watch for signs that it may be leaking, such as your furnace using more fuel than usual (consider other possible reasons as well, such as unusual weather or furnace malfunction.)
 You may also wish to actively check for leaks.

-For more information on closing a residential heating oil tanks and checking for leaks, see Real Estate Professionals and Underground Storage Tanks or contact your local DEQ Regional Office.
+For more information on closing a residential heating oil tanks and checking for leaks, see Real Estate Professionals and Underground Storage Tanks or contact your DEQ regional office.